Want to trace your family’s roots but don’t know where to start? These tips will help you plan a successful family history trip.

 - Historical Organizations – Besides the Genealogical Societies, Organizations, and Libraries, you can also check out the historical organizations in the area.
 Though these historical organizations may not have actual records, they usually have some local historical knowledge to aid you in your search.
 Some of them may even have a local museum that you can visit with some information and genealogical data.

 - Local Cemeteries – Try to find some information on local cemeteries and see if your ancestors are buried there.
 There are a lot of great websites that now have information on cemeteries and graves.
 One of the best websites to find this information is Find a Grave.
 You can find out more by clicking here.
-If you can find a grave of one of your ancestors, you may also find other family members buried near your family member when you go to the cemetery.
+If you can find the grave of one of your ancestors, you may also find other family members buried near your family member when you go to the cemetery.

 - Local Courthouses – Many of the local Courthouses also have some records that may not be online.
-It may be hard to get information for some of them beforehand, but you can try to find out what information they have.
+It may be hard to get information for some of them beforehand, but you can try to find out what they have.

-- Local Government Organizations – In some countries, some of the records may be kept at local government organizations or even police stations.
+- Local Government Organizations – In some countries, some records may be kept at local government organizations or even police stations.
 This is why doing as much research ahead of time is important since you need to know if you need to contact local government organizations.
 Some of these local government organizations may also require you to prove you are related to the persons you seek to find.
 So it would be best if you knew this ahead of time to know if you needed to prepare or prove anything before you travel there.

 - Contact and Address Information – It would be good to contact and address who to contact and where they are located.
 This will save you a lot of time when you get to your destination.